top of page

 3. Teach your students to abide by the rules of the game in letter and in spirit.
 Tactics that promote unfair “gamesmanship” will not be tolerated.

-4. Lead your students in athletics in light of your family mission, philosophy and goals.
-What you are teaching your student through athletics should match with what you are teaching them at home.
+4. Lead your students in athletics considering your family mission, philosophy and goals.
+What you are teaching your students through athletics should match with what you are teaching them at home.

 Our Behavior: